CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 ## Task 4: Run the Function App

+This task runs the function in VS Code, installing any required debugger or Python packages if prompted.
+It uploads test invoices to the input container in the Azure Storage account to trigger the function.
+Finally, it verifies the output JSON files in the output container to confirm successful document analysis.

 1. In Visual Studio Code, click the **ellipsis (**...**)** in the top menu, then expand **Terminal (1)** and select **New Terminal (2)** from the dropdown.

    ![select-models](images/t4p1.png)